 2. Wear comfortable clothes when traveling by air

-Long sleeve shirts and pants should be worn for any length of flight for two reasons: the cabin is usually set to a lower temperature, and in the event of an emergency evacuation, long sleeves and pants will better protect the skin from abrasions and burns.
+Long sleeve shirts and pants should be worn for any flight length for two reasons: the cabin is usually set to a lower temperature, and inan emergency evacuation, long sleeves and pants will better protect the skin from abrasions and burns.

-Ms. Lin shares what she wears on the airplane: a short sleeve tee-shirt inside, a light long sleeve shirt, and finally a hooded garment.
-This way you can take off a layer of clothing if you get warm.
+Ms. Lin shares what she wears on the airplane: a short-sleeved tee-shirt inside, a light long-sleeve shirt, and finally, a hooded garment.
+This way, you can take off a layer of clothing if you get warm.

-For longer flights wear a pair of compression socks and bring a large shawl and an extra set of clothing in your carry-on luggage.
+For longer flights, wear a pair of compression socks and bring a large shawl and an extra set of clothing in your carry-on luggage.
 Wearing compression socks can prevent blood clots and are more comfortable.
-A shawl comes in handy when there are not enough blankets on the plane.
-The extra set of clothes is helpful if something spills on you during the flight.
-Plus if you don’t use these items, you can roll them up and put them behind your back for support on long flights.
+A shawl is handy when there are not enough blankets on the plane.
+The extra clothes are helpful if something spills on you during the flight.
+If you don’t use these items, you can roll them up and put them behind your back for support on long flights.

 3. Carry a small pouch when traveling by air

-In addition to the above carry-on items, it is recommended to wear a pouch to keep important items such as ID, passport, credit cards, money, etc. It is advisable to have these important items in a small pouch separate from your carry-on luggage.
+In addition to the above carry-on items, it is recommended to wear a pouch to keep essential items such as ID, passport, credit cards, money, etc. Having these essential items in a small bag separate from your carry-on luggage is advisable.
 In the event of an emergency evacuation, you will not be delayed during the evacuation process.
 Meanwhile, the pouch is small and light.

 Ms. Lin’s younger brother often travels internationally.
 He wears a travel pouch around his neck.
-Even if everything else is lost, the most important items are still with him, and the pouch can be used for any type of travel by air, land, or water.
+Even if everything else is lost, the most essential items are still with him, and the small bag can be used for any travel by air, land, or water.

 4. Bring a thermos and food when traveling by air